Top 5 Reasons Why Donors Stop Giving

 Why The Rich Give

-Annually supporting the same causes and giving to an efficient organization have been important important as motivations for high net worth donors, with between 31.4 percent and 45.1 percent of donors citing these motivations for giving.
+Annually supporting the same causes and giving to an efficient organization held steady as motivations for high net worth donors between 2009 and 2011, with between 66 percent and 71 percent of donors citing these motivations for giving in those years.

 Why Donors Stop Giving

 The report also highlights a strengthening relationship between volunteering and giving.
-High net worth donors gave the highest average amount in contributions to organizations both where they volunteered and believed their gift would have the largest impact.
-By comparison, high net worth donors gave the highest average amount to organizations where they served on the board or had an oversight role.
+High net worth donors gave the highest average amount in contributions to organizations both where they volunteered and believed their gift would have the largest impact ($102,642).
+By comparison, in 2009, high net worth donors gave the highest average amount to organizations where they served on the board or had an oversight role ($84,551, adjusted to 2011 dollars).

 Most high net worth donors derive great satisfaction and fulfillment from their charitable giving.
 In this context, satisfaction relates to the perception that these donors have about the outcomes and effects of their charitable activity, while fulfillment relates to the feelings that their charitable activity engenders.

-The semi-annual Bank of America Study of High Net Worth Philanthropy examines the giving patterns, priorities, and attitudes of America’s wealthiest households.
-This study is the seventh in a series written and researched by the Center on Philanthropy at Indiana University.
+The 2012 Bank of America Study of High Net Worth Philanthropy examines the giving patterns, priorities, and attitudes of America’s wealthiest households for the year 2011.
+This study, the fourth in a series written and researched by the Center on Philanthropy at Indiana University.
+Click here to review the full report.

 Investing in Donor Retention